Table of Contents

 Facilities at Torres del Paine National Park

-- Visitor Centers: Maps, permits, and guides are available here.
+- Visitor Centers: You can get maps, permits, and directions here.

-- Restrooms: Located at main trails and refugios.
+- Restrooms: At the main routes and refuges.

-- Guided Activities: Trekking, glacier hikes, and wildlife tours.
+- Guided Activities: Trekking, hiking on glaciers, and views of wildlife.

 Places to Visit Near Torres del Paine National Park

-- Puerto Natales: A charming town with plenty of amenities.
+- Puerto Natales: A nice town with lots of useful things.

-- Milodon Cave: A prehistoric site featuring fossils.
+- Milodon Cave: A prehistoric determine with fossils.

-- Serrano Glacier: Accessible by boat for a unique adventure.
+- Serrano Glacier: By boat, you can get there for a unique journey.

 Things to Know Before Visiting Torres del Paine National Park